 - Ask about whether this is a special occasion.
 Try the picture idea if you are nearby, or think of another creative way to acknowledge their celebration.
 Birthday?

 - Call them 24 hours into their vacation to check in, asking if you can do anything to make their stay easy and fun.
-This is a great opportunity for them to tell you about a small concern like “how do you work the TV remotes?” or “where is the lobster pot?” before those concerns grow over time.
+This is a great opportunity for them to tell you about a small concern like “how do you work the TV remotes?” or “where is the lobster pot?” before those concerns grow or fester through their stay.

 After their trip, if you feel they had a super time, send them an email to thank them, invite them back, and ask for feedback.
-Our Guest Review Request feature offers you a generic email template that you can (and should) personalize.
+Our Guest Review Request feature offers you a generic email template that you can (and should) personalize to request a review.

-Have you rented a home lately?
+Have you stayed in a rental home lately?
 How would you like to be treated?

 We have written similar blog posts that will also provide you with ideas and encouragement: